ErlingSigurdson/Drv7SegQ595/README.md

 * 8 signals to turn ON and OFF individual segments (including a dot segment, also known as a decimal point or DP).
 * 1 to 4 signals to turn ON and OFF whole positions.

-WORKING BELOW

 Due to significant number of required signals, output-extending devices, such as output shift registers, are commonly used. **74HC595**, sometimes simply called **595**, is a widely used 8-bit serial-in, parallel-out (SIPO) shift register integrated circuit (IC) commonly employed to drive 7-segment displays.
-A single 595 provies an 8-bit shift register, which is sufficient for controlling any typical 7-segment display.
+A single 595 provies an 8-bit shift register, which is sufficient to hold a segment pattern corresponding to a glyph.

+Another 1 to 4 signals come from a set of GPIO-driven transistors.
+Combined with a shift register, it is sufficient for controlling any typical 7-segment display.

 The API provided by this library allows for control over 1 to 4 character positions.
 The number of positions to be used must be specified during the driver configuration.

-RESUME ABOVE

 ### KiCAD project